Introduction

 For example, the <intent-filter> in the above manifest declares that this activity is the entry point (android.intent.action.MAIN) of the application, and it shall be added to be application launcher (android.intent.category.LAUNCHER).

-As mentioned, an activity is usually presented in a single screen composing of views (UI components, widget or control), which interacts with the users to perform a single, focused task (e.g., viewing information, editing data, or entering data).
+As mentioned, an activity is usually presented in a single SCREEN composing of views (UI components, widgets or controls), which interacts with the users to perform a single, focused task (e.g., viewing information, editing data, or entering data).

-An Android app typically has one or more activities (multiple screens).
+An Android app typically has one or more activities (one or more screens).
 One of the activities is marked as the startup activity, which in turn starts the next activity, via the intent.

 import android.app.Activity;